 So you think you know the real #1 rule of real estate.
 But you probably don’t!
 We have all heard the mantra that people like to quote, “Location, location, location.”
 That IS NOT the #1 rule of real estate!
 It’s not that location is not important.
-It’s just not as important as what I am going to share with you in the sentences that follow.
+It’s just not as important as what I am going to share with you in the paragraphs that follow.
 And it doesn’t matter if your home is in Aledo, Burleson, Ft.
 Worth, Granbury, Weatherford, or elsewhere, what I am about to tell you is still true!
 Funny how this “location” thing has gone viral and every amateur real estate person who has sold three houses in their lifetime thinks they know the real key to selling a home.
-Having been in the business for 20 years and completed over 800 sales, I have heard all the wisdom of the amateurs, and all of it combined is not worth what I am going to share in a few short sentences.
+Having been in the business for 21 years and completed over 1000 sales, I have heard all the wisdom of the amateurs, and all of it combined is not worth what I am going to share in a few short sentences.
 The old Mary Poppins song says, “A spoonful of sugar helps the medicine go down.”
 If you are a seller facing the difficult task of selling your home, and you are not finding the task to be too agreeable, you don’t need sugar, you need medicine.
 SO OPEN WIDE… HERE IT COMES!
 And like most medicine, it may not taste real well, but it will be very helpful!
+Like it…or not.

 THE REAL #1 RULE OF REAL ESTATE!